nus-cs2113-AY2223S2/ip/docs/README.md

 4. In the `data` folder, create an empty .txt file called `duke.txt`.

+*NOTE: Steps 3 & 4 are for executing the .jar file for the 1st time, can skip for re-execution of program once the folder and .jar file is already present on your device.

-4. Open the command terminal and navigate to the directory of that same folder which you save your .jar file at
+5. Open the command terminal and navigate to the directory of that same folder which you save your .jar file at

-5. Use the following command to run the programme: java -jar duke.jar
+6. Use the following command to run the programme: java -jar duke.jar

-6. If successful, you will see the following welcome message on the command terminal:
+7. If successful, you will see the following welcome message on the command terminal:

 ![image](https://user-images.githubusercontent.com/88625158/221926439-622d791d-6307-4c67-8d92-b87488ceb8e5.png)

 ## Features of Duke Program